Kante & Mendy make Chelsea Champions League final squad as Tuchel offers positive injury update | Goal.com

-Kante & Mendy make Chelsea Champions League final squad as Tuchel offers positive injury update
+Kante & Mendy make Chelsea Champions League final squad as Tuchel offers positive injury updates

 Injured Chelsea pair N'Golo Kante and Edouard Mendy could yet play a part in the Champions League final after making the Blues squad for Saturday's showpiece.